Ericsson/dataplanebook/_sources/glossary.rst.txt

       handles communication between different hosts on the same or different :term:`layer 2` network segments.
 IPv4 and IPv6 and examples of network protocols.

+   Layer 4
+      The transport layer is the fourth layer in the OSI model, and provides end-to-end communication services between
+      applications.
+TCP is an example of a transport layer protocol.

    Lcore
       A seemingly DPDK-specific abbreviation of :term:`logical core`.